 LED lights can be incredibly bright when they’re on full force, and we don’t always want to be blinded when we’re inside our van.
 Running lights at full brightness also consumes a whole lot more power than running them at a lower intensity.

 Insulation is often the first step in any diy van build, and it’s also one of the most misunderstood.
-There’s a lot of misconceptions and incorrect information about van insulation out there, and many people end up wasting money and time on unnecessary steps and products.
+There are a lot of misconceptions and incorrect information about van insulation out there, and many people end up wasting money and time on unnecessary steps and products.

-So what is the best way to insulate a DIY campervan?
-Below, we go over everything you need to know about insulation, the different products out there, and how best to use them.
+So what is the best way to insulate a DIY van conversion?
+Below, we go over everything you need to know about insulation for van builds, the different products out there, and how best to use them.

 A Primer on Insulation and R-Values

-There are two types of heat transfer that we’re insulating against when we build a van: radiation and conduction.
+There are two types of heat transfer that we’re insulating against when we build a DIY camper van: radiation and conduction.

 What is R-Value?